swiss-ai-center/core-engine/docs/reference/core-engine.md

 uvicorn --reload --port 8080 main:app
 ```

-Access the Engine documentation on <http://localhost:8080/docs>.
+Access the Core Engine documentation on <http://localhost:8080/docs>.

 ## Run the tests with Python